Coronavirus: Advice for applicants

-Many of our European and International applicants will be experiencing similar circumstances due to the Coronavirus COVID-19 pandemic and we will of course, be applying understanding and fair admission policies to all our applicants.
+Applicants across the world are experiencing similar circumstances due to the Coronavirus pandemic and we will, of course, be applying understanding and fair admission policies to all our applicants.

 In this rapidly evolving situation we will update this page with the latest decisions the University makes to ensure your hard work to date is evaluated fairly.
 So please do bookmark this page.

-- 5. I’m worried that my exam results will be late.
+- 7. I’m worried that my exam results will be late.

-We realise that Coronavirus COVID-19 is causing all sorts of challenges for students completing qualifications or taking English language tests.
+We realise that Coronavirus is causing all sorts of challenges for students completing qualifications or taking English language tests.
 We are happy to accept results as late as 31 August 2020, and will work with you if it looks as though your result will be later than this.
 We are also preparing for a situation where applicants are unable to take their exams at all (please see point 4 above), and we will be developing admissions arrangements for those who do not have results, so there is no need for concern.